Wanguifiona/Pizza/README.md

-#  Margherita Pizza
+#  Tutti Pizza

-This is a web application for Delani studio that shows the services, products and what Delani does for its users, a portfolio section and form that allows users to communicate with the studio
+This is a web application for order menu for Tutti Pizza place.Customers can order online by clicking the pizza menus,they can choose as many orders as they would like

 ### Author